boonkeong1714/SQL_Assessment/README.md

 ![Query Results 2a](https://raw.githubusercontent.com/boonkeong1714/SQL_Assessment/main/4c.jpg)

 -----

+**===== Reflection Questions =====**

-●  	What did you like about this project?
+1. What did you like about this project?
-It is like treausre hunting, using SQL to nagivate and locate the treasure.
+..It is like treausre hunting, using SQL to nagivate and locate the treasure.

-●  	What did you struggle with in this project?
+2. What did you struggle with in this project?
-Tried to count how many NULL, which is quite tricky to do.
+..* Tried to count how many NULL, which is quite tricky to do.
-Deal with slightly big amount(>500) of data is quite overwhelming.
+..* Deal with slightly big amount(>500) of data is quite overwhelming.

-●  	What would make your experience with this assessment better? to learn SQL better we need to do a lot of exercise, Analyze Data SQL in codeacademy
+3. What would make your experience with this assessment better? to learn SQL better we need to do a lot of exercise, Analyze Data SQL in codeacademy